Russian Federation Travel Alert

 The U.S. government currently has no information concerning active armed clashes inside Russia or that there are any threats specific to U.S. citizens.
 However, all U.S. citizens located in or considering travel to the border region of the Russian Federation, specifically the districts immediately bordering Ukraine in parts of Bryansk, Kursk, Belgorod, Voronezh, and Rostov Oblasts and Krasnodar Krai, should be aware that the tensions described in the State Department’s Travel Warning for Ukraine have the potential to jeopardize the safety and security of U.S. citizens traveling or living in those regions

-U.S. citizens considering travel to the border region in Russia should evaluate their personal security situation in light of these current political tensions, and the possibility of violence or anti-U.S. actions directed against U.S. citizens or U.S. interests.
+U.S. citizens considering travel to the border region in Russia should evaluate their personal security situation in light of these political tensions, and the possibility of violence or anti-U.S. actions directed against U.S. citizens or U.S. interests.
 U.S. citizens who choose to remain in areas where Russia has declared a state of emergency or other border regions should maintain a low profile and avoid large crowds and gatherings.

 The Department of State advises U.S. citizens in Russia to avoid all public demonstrations, whether properly authorized by local officials or not, and avoid any large crowds and public gatherings that lack enhanced security measures.
 U.S. diplomatic facilities in Russia have been the target of frequent demonstrations.
 Demonstrations related to the conflict may appear anywhere throughout Russia, at any time.
 These demonstrations may increase the possibility of confrontation and violence.
 Review your personal security plans, remain aware of your surroundings, including local events, and monitor local news stations for updates.
 Maintain a high level of vigilance and take appropriate steps to enhance your personal security.

-Regularly monitor the State Department’s website at http://travel.state.gov, where you can find current Travel Warnings, Travel Alerts, and the Worldwide Caution, and read the Country Specific Information for the Russian Federation.
+Regularly monitor the State Department’s website where you can find current Travel Warnings and Travel Alerts, and the Worldwide Caution, and read the Country Specific Information for the Russian Federation.
 For additional information, refer to the "Traveler's Checklist" on the State Department's website.
 Current information on safety and security can also be obtained by calling 1-888-407-4747 toll-free from within the United States and Canada, or 1-202-501-4444 from other countries.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).
 Follow us on Twitter and on Facebook.

 Emergency Contact Information in Russia: